Dharanish-AM/kafka-order-platform/README.md

 ```

 ## Troubleshooting
-- Kafka unreachable: ensure compose is up and port 9092 is free
+- Kafka unreachable: ensure compose is up and port 9092 is free.
-- Consumers not receiving: check consumer groups and topic names match
+- Exporter target down: rerun compose; exporter waits for Kafka health and restarts automatically.
-- Metrics not visible: confirm service metrics ports (9100–9103) are listening
+- Metrics missing: confirm service metric ports are listening and Prometheus targets are up.
-- Grafana empty: set Prometheus data source to http://localhost:9090
+- Grafana empty: set Prometheus datasource to http://localhost:9090.